 Chronic pain and the closely related overuse of opioid pain medications (such as hydrocodone, oxycodone, and OxyContin) have become dangerous problems.
 More people are disabled due to chronic pain than any other reason and as doctors are prescribing more painkillers and performing more surgeries, the number of people suffering from chronic pain is growing.
 The U.S. Centers for Disease Control describe opioid overdose as “the fastest growing drug problem in the U.S.”1

-Novel and exciting science into the neurobiology of pain now helps us better understand why so many people are suffering and gives us new insights and hope into how we can get better.
+Novel and exciting science into the neurobiology of pain now help us better understand why so many people are suffering and gives us new insights and hope into how we can get better.
 The brain processes information for all types of pain (acute, chronic and emotional) in a similar way.
 It records pain as traumatic events that require automatic responses from our nervous system that we don’t “intellectually control.”
 This insight now allows us opportunities to introduce therapies designed to inhibit the exaggerated physiologic response of chronic pain of all types.

-Just as people with long standing pain need to alter their thinking and behaviors related to their pain, as a society, we need a shift in our philosophy and approach to this widespread problem in order to avoid getting the same negative results we have gotten.
+Just as people with long-standing pain need to alter their thinking and behaviors related to their pain, as a society, we need a shift in our philosophy and approach to this widespread problem in order to avoid getting the same negative results we have gotten.

 Recent research in the treatment of Post Traumatic Stress Disorder (PTSD) has led to exciting new therapies for emotional pain associated with traumatic events.
-The use of functional magnetic resonance imaging (fMRI) techniques provided a quantum leap in our knowledge of what areas of the brain are involved with the processing of induced pain and painful memories of trauma
+The use of functional magnetic resonance imaging (fMRI) techniques provided a quantum leap in our knowledge of what areas of the brain are involved with the processing of induced pain and painful memories of trauma.

 With more people suffering than ever before, the time for action is now.